Wilsthorpe, Lincolnshire

 A possible Roman villa has been located as cropmarks to the south-east of the village, and King Street is a Roman road.

 The church is a Grade II* listed building dedicated to Saint Faith.
 Built in 1715, it was restored and altered by James Fowler of Louth in 1869.
 In the sanctuary is a late-13th-century effigy of a knight in chain mail; perhaps a Wake family member.
 Hereward the Wake was an Anglo-Saxon who led resistance to the Norman Conquest, and was born in or near Bourne.

 To the west of the village is the former railway station of Braceborough Spa Halt which was on the Essendine and Bourne Railway line.
 It opened in 1860 and closed in 1951.
 The old station house is now a private house.
+In addition, Wilsthorpe Crossing Halt railway station was located to the north of the village.

 Nearby is the pumping station house from the old Peterborough Waterworks with its 52 ft deep artesian well drilled during the late 19th century when it provided a million gallons of water each day to supply the cathedral city 14 mi away.